protontypes/open-sustainable-technology/README.md

 - [AirCasting](https://github.com/HabitatMap/AirCasting) - The project aims to build a platform for gathering, visualization and sharing of environmental data.
 - [openair](https://github.com/davidcarslaw/openair) - An R package developed for the purpose of analyzing air quality data — or more generally atmospheric composition data.
 - [openairmaps](https://github.com/davidcarslaw/openairmaps) - Combine the robust analytical methods found in openair with the highly capable leaflet package.
-- [ropenaq](https://github.com/ropensci/ropenaq) - A community of scientists, software developers and lovers of open environmental data who are building an open, real-time database that provides programmatic and historical access to air quality data.
 - [airQualityMeter](https://github.com/rpanfili/airQualityMeter) - Detects air particulate matter (PM - pm1, pm2.5, pm10) concentrations and sends data to an MQTT server.
 - [Air-Trends-Report](https://github.com/USEPA/Air-Trends-Report) - Source code for EPA's annual air trends report on air quality, emissions and visibility trends.
 - [OpenAQ API Version 2](https://github.com/openaq/openaq-api-v2) - A web-accessible API that provides endpoints to query the real-time and historical air quality measurements on the platform.